Rockets or Satellites: The Future of UK Space Industry24th Aug 2020

 A recent state of the industry review concluded that 2019 was a gigantic success for the industry worldwide.
 Reduced launch costs, increased launch activity and new services were just a few of the positive transformations noted a July 2020 report for the Satellite Industry Association (SIA).

-Presently, satellites can weigh from more than a tonne to being able to fit in the palm of your hand weighing in at just a 100 grams.
+Presently, satellites can weigh from more than a tonne, or be able to fit in the palm of your hand weighing in at just 100 grams.
 As a result, the launch of small-sized satellites is inexpensive, requiring far less fuel and materials to send into orbit.
-In the coming future, numerous companies based in the UK and internationally will be playing vital roles in future of Britains launch capabilities.
+In the coming future, numerous companies based in the UK and internationally will be playing vital roles in the future of UK’s launch capabilities.

 Skyrora, a launch vehicle firm based in Edinburgh, Scotland, is one of the companies leading the star-gazing charge.
 With a fleet of varying rocket sizes in development and testing, Skyrora is well-positioned to be one of the first, if not the first UK-based rocket manufacturer to launch from British soil, namely from the prized spaceport being developed in Sutherland, Scotland.

 Having recently completed a successful test-launch of the Skylark Micro rocket from Iceland on Sunday, August 16th 2020, Skyrora has made history for Iceland, being the first rocket launch to take place in fifty years.
 Launched from the Langanes peninsula in the Northeastern regions of the country, the 10ft tall rocket reached a height of 30 kilometres, with both the first and the second stages of the rocket being recovered easily not too far from the shore.